Francis Eaton (Mayflower passenger): In Plymouth Colony

 In 1626 Francis Eaton was one of twenty-seven Purchasers involved with the colony joint-stock company which afterwards was turned over to the control of senior colony members.
 That group was called Undertakers, and was made up of such as William Bradford, Myles Standish and Isaac Allerton initially who were later joined by Edward Winslow, William Brewster, John Howland, John Alden, Thomas Prence and others from London, former Merchant Adventurers.
 His name appears as "Franc Eaton" on the agreement dated 26 October 1626.

-In the 1627 Division of Cattle, Francis and Christian Eaton, with children Samuel and Rachel, received several animals – a cow and two goats.
+In the 1627 division of cattle, Francis and Christian Eaton, with children Samuel and Rachel, received a cow and two goats.
 The family had the tenth lot and were listed as "ffancis Eaton, wife Christian Eaton, Samuell Eaton, Rahell Eaton."